88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fn_146"></a>[`231:XXII`](#fr_146) The first paragraph is either superfluous or incomplete.

 The language of paragraph 2 has naturally been pressed into the <sub>[p.
 232](#p-232)</sub> service of the doctrine of changing the figures by divining manipulation; see [p.
-219](#p-219), on paragraph 2 of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16) of hexagram 6.
+219](#p-219), on paragraph 2 of the [**Tuàn**](https://en.wikipedia.org/wiki/I_Ching#cite_note-16) of [**hexagram 6 ䷅**](e8aebcsong.md).
 But as the [**Kāng Xī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors point out, 'the weak line coming and ornamenting the two strong ones' simply indicates how substantiality should have the help of ornament, and 'the strong line above (or ascending) and ornamenting the two weak lines' indicates that ornament should be restrained by substantiality.
 Ornament has its use, but it must be kept in check. -- The closing sentence has no connexion with what precedes.
 Some characters are wanting, to show how the writer passes on to speak of 'the ornamental figures of the sky.'
 The whole should then be joined on to paragraph 3.
 The 'figures of the sky' are all the heavenly bodies in their relative positions and various movements, producing day and night, heat and cold, &c.
 The observances of society are the ceremonies and performances which regulate and beautify the intercourse of men, and constitute the transforming lessons of sagely wisdom.

 <a name="fn_147"></a>[`232:XXIII`](#fr_147) 'The symbolic figures in the hexagram' are **Kūn ☷**, below, the representative of docility, acting as circumstances require; and **Gèn ☶**, the representative of a mountain, which arrests the progress of the traveller.
 The superior man of the topmost line thus interprets them, and acts accordingly.
 Yet he is not left without hope.
 Winter is followed by spring; night is <sub>[p.
 233](#p-233)</sub> succeeded by day; the moon wanes, and then begins to wax again.
 So will it be in political life.
 As we read in the Hebrew prophet Isaiah, 'In returning and rest shall ye be saved; in quietness and in confidence shall be your strength.'